 Gibbon

-The gibbon spends most of its life high in the canopy, and as a result they are rarely seen.
+The gibbon spends most of its life high in the canopy of the Thailand rainforest, and as a result they are rarely seen.
 However, it is common to hear its song: a beautiful series of rising and falling whoops.
 Gibbons sing as a means of communication with their mate and offspring, and also to mark their territory.
 It is a common misconception that Gibbons are monkeys, when in fact they are members of the ape family, and thus lack a tail.
 Their long limbs allow them to brachiate – a unique way of swinging between tree branches.
 Unlike most primates, who simply jump between branches, a gibbon can swing at speeds up to 35 mph!
 They can travel as far as 30 feet in one swing.
-The best place to see and hear these amazing animals in is at Cheow Larn lake!
+The best place to see and hear these amazing animals is at Cheow Larn lake!

 Gibbon can sometimes be seen on the Full Day Hike, Overnight Lake Trip, or the Bang Man Hike.